 Jungle Camouflage, M1942

 This is a Jungle camouflage.
 It was designed by Norvell Gillespie.
-We acquired it in 1969.
+It is dated 1942–1945 and we acquired it in 1969.
 Its medium is cotton and its technique is hand block printed.
-It is a part of the Textiles Department department.
+It is a part of the Textiles department.

 Abbott Thayer’s theory of “disruptive patterning” was the basis for the Frog Skin or 5-color jungle camouflage that was developed by the U.S. military during World War II, and was most widely used by the Marines in the Pacific theater.
 Its designer was a horticulturist, and the garden editor for the San Francisco Chronicle.